nirv-ai/docs/vault/README.md

 ## VAULT

-- vault is an opensource database for sensitive data, and an API for access management
+- vault is an opensource database for sensitive data, and an API for authnz
 - it can be used wherever authentication and authorization is required

 ### the philosophy at NIRVai